rotki/docs/usage-guides/quick-start.md

 ![rotki login screen](/images/_shared/login_screen.webp)

 1. Click **Create Account**
+2. Choose how to get started:
+   - **Create new account** — start fresh with a new local rotki profile.
+   - **Restore from cloud sync** — already a rotki premium user?
+Restore the database you previously synced to the cloud.
-2. Choose a profile name
+3. Choose a profile name
-3. Set a strong password — this encrypts your local database
+4. Set a strong password — this encrypts your local database

 ![Creating a new account](/images/_shared/create_account.webp)